srikat/WP-HighlightJS/README.md

 # WP HighlightJS #

-Loads highlight.js on singular pages for syntax highlighting.
-Uses clipboard.js for 1-click copy to clipboard.
+Loads [highlight.js](https://highlightjs.org/) and [clipboard.js](https://clipboardjs.com/) on singular pages for syntax highlighting with a 1-click copy to clipboard button.

 ## Screenshot ##